History of Real Madrid CF: Early years

 Madrid qualified for the 1905 Copa del Rey by defeating Moncloa 2–0 to win the 1905 Campeonato de Madrid at the Plaza de Toros on 2 April 1905.
 Madrid defeated Athletic Bilbao 1–0 in the 1905 Copa del Rey final thanks to a goal by Manuel Prast, to win the first official title in their history.
 The club secured four consecutive titles by winning again in 1906, 1907 and 1908, becoming the first team to win four consecutive Copa del Rey titles.
 Madrid was allowed to keep the original trophy following its third consecutive victory in 1907.
 The club also won four consecutive regional championships between 1905 and 1908.
-On 23 October 1905, Madrid organised a friendly against French side Gallia FC to commemorate the visit of French President Émile Loubet to Madrid.
+On 23 October 1905, Madrid organised a friendly against French side Gallia to commemorate the visit of French President Émile Loubet to Madrid.
 It was the club's first match against a foreign side and the first international match to take place in Madrid.
 In 1907, Madrid lost a match to a team of seminarians from Royal English College in Valladolid, with Edward Power scoring five goals in a 6–2 victory.
 In 1957, then-club president Santiago Bernabéu was quoted as saying that the "game changed the whole history of football in Spain by showing us how football should be played."
 Madrid became one of the founding sides of the Royal Spanish Football Federation on 4 January 1909, when club president Adolfo Meléndez signed the foundation agreement of the Spanish football association.

 Club vice-president and player José Ángel Berraondo, who was instrumental in helping Madrid secure four Copa del Rey titles, left the club in 1909.
 He returned to his hometown of San Sebastián and became one of the founding members of Real Sociedad.
 Arthur Johnson was appointed as manager of Madrid FC in 1910 becoming the first manager in the club's history.
 Santiago Bernabéu made his debut for the club on 3 March 1912 when he was only 16 years old in a friendly against English Sports Club.
 In 1912, Madrid moved to their first permanent home ground called Campo de O'Donnell, after previously moving between some minor grounds.
 The venue was inaugurated on 31 October 1912 with a match against Sporting Club de Irún.
-By 1912 Real Madrid had around 450 members.
+By 1912, Real Madrid had around 450 members.

+Santiago Bernabéu as captain (pictured right) before a derby match against Atlético Madrid in 1922.